-Here's a thorny topic: image size in Divi.
+Here's a tricky one: Divi's image sizes.
 In fact, it's not just Divi, all WordPress themes use specific image sizes and many users can get frustrated at one point or another.

 When I give Divi training and WordPress, there are many questions that come up every time: